thomasridgeon/website_and_webapps_rails/README.md

 > **Note:** On localhost, the IP-based geolocation fallback defaults to Barbados if the API cannot determine a location from your local machine’s IP.

 ### Encrypted Journal (in progress)
-A secure CRUD application for creating and managing notes with AES encryption.
+A CRUD application for creating and managing notes with AES encryption.
 - Session data is stored securely in the database (nothing in cookies or on the server).
 - Currently under development in Rails.